The thread count façade

 1) Aplus sheet: 300-thread count percale made from single-ply yarn of long staple Egyptian cotton.

 2) 900 Thread count sheet available in Malls and Designer stores

 Buyers (like me) that fell for trickery and bought the 900-thread count sheet paid more for an actually poor quality product.
 The weaker fibers used to spin multi-ply yarns are prone to pilling, fading and tearing.
 Finally, lets address the obvious question about the optimal thread count.

 Karin Sun, founder of bedding company Crane & Canopy says “A high-quality sheet is usually within the 300-400 range.
 "Anything higher is often creative counting — either through ply or pick, or manufacturing methods," she says.
 Plus, the higher the count, the thicker the sheet, which can make for less breathability, says Tannen.

 We agree Karin’s observation.
 With long staple cotton fibers such as Egyptian or Supima, the maximum you can fit is 300-400 threads in a square inch.

 At Apluslinen, after much research we zeroed in on a 300 thread count.
 Aplus sheets are made from single-ply yarn of handpicked long staple Egyptian cotton.
 Our 300 thread count percale sheets not only feel luxurious but also allow air to pass through.
-A steady airflow ensures that you do not overheat.
+A steady airflow ensures that you do not overheat and sleep uninterrupted.